 Midterm grades are reported during the eighth week of the semester.
 Midterm grades are reported as a letter grade, P, NP, E (engaged) or NE (not engaged).
-Students may view midterm grades through WebAdvisor.
-Please note that midterm grades do not appear in transcripts.
+Students may view midterm grades on the Grades tab in Student Planning.
+Please note that midterm grades do not appear on transcripts.

-Note that ENGL 1210, ENGL 1220, ENGL 4950, and PSYC 2620 use a slightly modified grading system; consult the General Education section of the catalog or the course descriptions for further information.
+Note that ENGL 1210, ENGL 1220, ENGL 4950, and PSYC 2620 use a slightly modified grading system; consult the General

+Education section of the catalog or the course descriptions for further information.

-- The following symbols are used to track student coursework activity: W = withdrawn - WP= withdrawn passing with extenuating circumstance outside of withdrawal period - WF= withdrawn failing with extenuating circumstance outside of withdrawal period
+The following symbols are used to track student coursework activity:

+W = withdrawn

+WP= withdrawn passing with extenuating circumstance outside of withdrawal period

+WF= withdrawn failing with extenuating circumstance outside of withdrawal period

-WS=withdrawn for service (military, Salvation Army, etc.) I= incomplete PR = in progress
+WS=withdrawn for service (military, Salvation Army, etc.)

+I= incomplete

+IP = in progress